integra378/Portfolio-1/README.md

 # Portfolio-1
-Apply header and footer
+-Applied header and footer
-Add alts to images
+-Applied nav, main, and aside element to create a page with proper sections -Added alts to images
-Add comments to css
+-Added comments to css
-Replace div and span elements with semantic html
-Make css more condensed
+-Replaced div elements with semantic html elements -Simplified css classes so that the page is styled properly with less classes to look at -Made sure that links operate correctly